The Oval: 21st-century redevelopment

 At the end of the 2002 cricket season, Surrey started redeveloping the Vauxhall End.
 The development included demolishing the outdated Surridge, Fender, Jardine, and Peter May north stands, and creating in their place a single four-tier grandstand.
-From completion until 2020 it was known as the OCS stand, as it was sponsored by Outsourced Client Solutions International Facilities Management Services.
-As of the start of the 2021 season it is now known as the JM Finn stand because of a sponsorship deal with JM Finn This work was completed in May 2005 and increased ground capacity to around 23,000.
+From completion in May 2005 until 2020 it was known as the OCS stand, as it was sponsored by OCS Group.
+As of the start of the 2021 season it is now known as the JM Finn stand because of a sponsorship deal with JM Finn.
+This work increased ground capacity to around 23,000.

 In January 2007, Surrey CCC, announced plans to increase capacity by a further 2,000 seats, this time by redeveloping the Pavilion End.
 The Lock, Laker, and Peter May south stands were to be replaced by a new stand, which would have a hotel backing on to it.
 The Surrey Tavern at the entrance to the ground would be demolished, and a new pedestrian plaza would be created in its place, improving access to the ground and opening up views of the historic pavilion.
 These plans were delayed by objections raised by the Health & Safety Executive as the ground is close to a gasometer.
 Planning permission was eventually granted, but development did not proceed due to the 2008 financial crisis.

 In 2009, four masts of semi-permanent telescopic floodlights costing £3.7m were installed for use in late-day through evening matches.
 The floodlights were especially designed to comply with strict residential planning regulations to lessen their visual impact and any light overspill to residents, as well as to improve the game experience within the ground by reducing excess glare that can affect players, umpires, broadcasters and spectators.
 Precision reflector systems were fitted for tight beam control to decrease overspill and direct light only where needed.
 Each mast was made extendable to a maximum height of 47.6 m and, when not in use, retractable to 30 m.
 At the end of each season, all four masts can be removed and stored away.